 Prerequisite: By special permission of the instructor.
 This course can be taken more than once.

-Spring 2018: Exploring Entrepreneurship in Ag and Food Systems (under development)
+Spring 2019.
+Topic: Introduction to Innovation and Entrepreneurship in Ag and Food System

 Next Offered: Spring 2018 (Offered every other years)

 Prerequisites: 11:020:210 or special permission of the instructor.
 Introductory Economics course preferred but not required, basic soils class preferred but not required.

 Instructors: Bill Hlubik and Ray Samulis, New Jersey Agricultural Experiment Station